rg-3/screenshot.js/README.md

 __v0.5.0__

-* Add support for taking a screenshot of playing video(s) loaded through an iframe.
+* Add support for taking a screenshot of a playing video loaded through an iframe.

 * Add support for taking a screenshot of a playing video on sites like Instagram.